 What Is A Mortgagor?

+The two main entities involved in the lending process are called the mortgagor (the borrower) and the mortgagee (the lender).
 Let’s take a closer look at what a mortgagor is and their responsibilities in the home buying process.

 Mortgagor Definition

 A mortgage closes the gap between what the home costs and the down payment a borrower contributes to pay for the home.
 When the borrower receives the funds to cover the balance, they become a mortgagor.
+In exchange, the title for the home becomes collateral for the loan.

-Who Are The Mortgagor And Mortgagee?
+Who Is The Mortgagor Vs. The Mortgagee?

-Mortgagor Vs. Mortgagee
+Mortgagor

-The mortgagee sets the loan terms and is responsible for communicating the terms of the mortgage clearly to the mortgagor.
+- Set the loan terms: The mortgagee is responsible for clearly communicating the mortgage terms to the mortgagor.
 The terms will include the length of the loan, payment due dates, loan amount, interest rate and whether mortgage insurance is required.
-The mortgagee will make sure that they receive payment.
-And they have the right to seize the property if the mortgagor stops paying.

 How Do Mortgages Work?